Cross match

 About crossmatching and methods to detect anti-donor antibodies (DSA)

-• Solid phase assay (e.g. Luminex) – recipient’s serum is tested against a panel of purified HLA molecules to detect number and precise targets of any anti-HLA antibodies.
+Solid phase assay (e.g. Luminex) – recipient’s serum is tested against a panel of purified HLA molecules to detect the precise targets of any anti-HLA antibodies.
 This assay is conducted without knowledge of potential donors, in advance of transplantation, or for monitoring post-transplant.
-Having uniformly low titres of DSA to donor antigens without a history of previous exposure to foreign HLA antigens makes a positive CDC crossmatch very unlikely – this is the basis of the Virtual Crossmatch (vXM).
+Having uniformly low titres of DSA to donor antigens without a history of previous exposure to foreign HLA antigens makes a positive crossmatch very unlikely – this is the basis of the Virtual Crossmatch (vXM).